How to Apply

 Prior to applying to the program, you should introduce yourself to the biology faculty with whom you share strong research interests.
 If there is more than one faculty member whose research interests you, then you should introduce yourself to all of them.
 Don't be afraid to contact the faculty.
 They would like to hear from you.

-Students accepted into the UT Tyler biology graduate program will be required to complete a thesis research project.
-Each student will select a primary faculty advisor to supervise their research and serve as chair of the student's graduate committee.
+Thesis Option: Students accepted into the UT Tyler biology graduate program will be required to complete a thesis research project.
+Each student will have selected a primary faculty advisor to supervise their research and serve as chair of the student's graduate committee prior to admittance.

 Your success as a graduate student will largely depend on finding a faculty mentor that is a good fit for you.
 Before applying, spend as much time as necessary to get to know the faculty.
 During your discussion with potential faculty mentors, you should consider several things.
 Do you share research interests?
 Is the faculty member accepting new graduate students?
 Does your learning style fit the degree of structure or independence offered by a particular faculty member?